Yes, to grow muscle you have to train hard. But does that also mean that you have to train every set to the limit – that is, to failure?

 - If you use a high training frequency (ie if you train your muscle groups three times a week or more) it is better not to train too much to muscle failure because of the longer recovery that is required;

-- If you train in high rep ranges (i.e. with low weights), you may need to train closer to muscle failure than when you train in low rep ranges (i.e. with high weights), although the question is whether you should train to complete muscle failure;
+- If you train in high rep ranges (i.e. with low weights), you may need to train closer to muscle failure than when you train in low rep ranges (i.e. with high weights), although the question remains whether you should train to complete muscle failure;

 Should you train to muscle failure or not?
 Fortunately, you don’t have to choose.
 After all, real life is not a scientific study in which one half only trains until muscle failure and the other half never.
 What matters is that you apply failure training with some policy.
-Brad Schoenfeld makes the following suggestions for this.

 Natural bodybuilding is all about training smart and that is not necessarily the same as training as hard as possible.
 Training to muscle failure must be done carefully, and therefore in a dosed manner.
 Referring to the figure below: you train at least ‘Hard’, sometimes ‘Hard AF’ and occasionally to ‘Failure’: